fsprojects/Avalonia.FuncUI/src/docs/guides/Quickstart-Template.md

 list-order: 3
 guide-category: beginner
 ---
+[Basic Template]: guides/Basic-Template.html
+[Full Template]: guides/Full-Template.html
+[Shell.fs]: guides/Full-Template.html#shellfs

 The **Quickstart Template** is intended to be used as a starting point for more *serious* projects, which means it includes more files that give you a lead on how you can do more complex things.
 It also is not intended to block you or dictate how you **MUST** do Avalonia.FuncUI applications.
 You can add/remove files/solutions as you want or need.
-It should not impede you, as we explained in the [Basic Template](./Basic-Template.html) all you need is a couple of files and `.net core` installed to get up and running.
+It should not impede you, as we explained in the [Basic Template] all you need is a couple of files and `.net core` installed to get up and running.

 ### File Structure
 This is the File Structure for the Quickstart Template